chpxu/dotfiles/README.md

 ## Configuration Deep Dive

-This section is more information about the configuration, mainly for those who want to extend/use this configuration (though you're probably better off using Misterio77's boilerplate).
+This section is more information about the configuration, mainly for those who want to extend/use this configuration (though you're probably better off using @Misterio77's boilerplate).

-### Why have an installer script?

-Why not?
-Nix makes it easy to have a common configuration that is easy to _install_ after running a bunch of commands.
-The install script exists to have, in some ways, a much simpler interface to the flake.
-Please do check it to know what is happening (those commands are essential!)

 ### `flake.nix` structure

-The `flake.nix` looks like quite a mess right now, most of it is due to my own inability to maintain and create a flexible, modular, declarative setup.
-There are however, multiple important sections as described by the NixOS wiki on [flake schema](https://nixos.wiki/wiki/Flakes):

 1. Description.
 Self-explanatory.
 Edit it to whatever `string` you want.
 2. `inputs` attribute set contain the flake inputs.
 Where possible, I have tried to use flake inputs or overlays for as many (environment) programs as possible.
 3. A bunch of `let` bindings.
 Namely:
    - `system`, `user`, `pkgs` for some easy reusable keywords
    - `colour-palette` which is the file containing the RGB hex codes for the Nord theme.
-   - `mkHomeConfiguration` a function which creates a home for a user and hostname.
-Creates a full-fledged user based off my specifications
-   - `mkSystemConfiguration` a function which creates a NixOS system with given hostname, users and minimal modules.
+   - `mkSystemConfiguration` a function which creates a NixOS system with given hostname and users.
 4. `outputs`.
 What the flake returns and allows you to access.